hyosung11/Launch-School/Courses/journal.md

 ## 20220423 토요일

 15:34 So tired and unmotivated right now, but I opened up VS Code and am going to study a little bit.

+## 20220425 월요일

+09:18 Besides looking at some Anki cards, I didn't study yesterday.
+My body feels tight and tired this morning and I have it in my mind to go to the gym.
+The painter is here this morning and started working on fixing the holes in our ceilings.
+Omi couldn't find her hoodie and I need to focus, so I can take and pass the JS129 Assessments.
+I'm confident that Laurent passed his interview assessment on Saturday.

+14:50 I am feeling off.
+What I intend and schedule to do is not getting done.
+Ugh.
+I'm tired and bored a little as well.
+I need to focus and pass the JS129 Assessments!
+Time to get the kids now.